nonchris/discord-bot/README.md

 | `export OWNER_NAME="unknwon"` | Name of the bot owner |
 | `export OWNER_ID="100000000000000000"` | ID of the bot owner |

 The shown values are the default values that will be loaded if nothing else is specified.
+Expressions like `{PREFIX}` will be replaced by during loading the variable and can be used in specified env variables.

 ## features
 This bot does 'nothing' but is completely functional!